 Multi spectral sensor fusion

-Similar to how the autonomous nervous system utilizes five senses, the unmanned system should utilize a combination of sensors (E.g. lidar, IMU, camera) to perceive the environment.
-Loss of one of these sensors, may down grade the capability of the system but not leave the it nonoperational.
+Similar to how the autonomous nervous system utilizes five senses, the unmanned system should utilize a combination of sensors (E.g. LiDAR, IMU, camera) to perceive the environment.
+Loss of one of these sensors, may downgrade the capability of the system but not leave it nonoperational.